 Before then Hamish was at a Barrister's Chambers in Sydney for three years working as their clerk, and has assisted barristers with drafting of Court Documents, preparation of legal advice or research, and attending Court.
 Hamish also worked part time as a paralegal to a Barrister assisting with collating and drafting Court documents.
 Over this three years he became experienced in dealing with or briefing barristers and also dealing with instructing solicitors or clients.

 During his time at Coode & Corry Hamish has become experienced in dealing with family law matters, including briefing our family law barristers, instructing barristers at court, and taking instructions from clients.
 Hamish understands that family breakdown is a stressful time for the client, and is very compassionate and patient in his dealings with our clients at Coode & Corry.

 Janis Donnelly-Coode started her legal career at Coode & Corry back in 2000 as a conveyancing clerk, but after working in Penrith for a few years she decided to go and work in the city.

 Janis returned to Coode & Corry in 2007 and has remained here ever since, initially working primarily in family law and estate law.

 Janis obtained her Bachelor of Commerce (with merit) from the University of Wollongong, and then her Masters of Law and Legal Practice from the University of Technology in Sydney.
 She worked as an accountant but decided to commit to law in 2000, she also worked as a lawyer for an insolvency law firm and is well equipped to understand your complex financial Estates or legal matters.

-After many years of working in family law in 2015 Janis has cut back to working one day a week and is working in Estates, Wills, Powers of Attorney and Appointments of Enduring Guardian, and also special projects like talking with high schools and local community groups about domestic violence.
+After many years of working in family law in 2015 Janis has cut back to working one day a week and is assisting the other lawyers at Coode & Corry, and working in special projects like talking with high schools and local community groups about domestic violence.